Kim Potter Claims She Mistook Her Gun For A Taser. That Doesn't Bring Daunte Wright Back.

 Advertisement

+Kim Potter, the 26-year veteran law enforcement official who shot Wright, is now the subject of an investigation after body camera footage showed her allegedly mistaking her gun for her taser.
+During a news conference, Brooklyn Center police chief Tim Gannon said it appeared as though Potter intended to fire her taser but instead accidentally fired her gun.
+"Taser!
+Taser!
+Taser!"
+Potter can be heard shouting in the footage before screaming, "Holy shit!
+I just shot him.”
+The video stopped moments later.
+Two other unnamed officers were on the scene when Potter pulled Wright over.

-At the time, Potter was working as a field training officer, training a new police officer, Brian Peters, head of the Minnesota Police and Peace Officers Association told the Star Tribune.
-According to the Tribune, Potter had been on the force for quite some time — originally receiving her police license in 1995 — and even served as her police union’s president.
+Brian Peters, head of the Minnesota Police and Peace Officers Association, told the Star Tribune that at the time of the shooting, Potter was working as a field training officer, training a new police officer.
+According to the Tribune, Potter had been on the force for quite some time — originally receiving her police license in 1995 — and even served as her police union's president.

 Gannon says that Potter’s actions were consistent with her training and Wright’s death was accidental.
 He claims that Potter "had the intention" to deploy her taser "but instead shot Mr. Wright with a single bullet."
 In the meantime, Potter has been suspended pending the results of a Minnesota Bureau of Criminal Apprehension investigation.
 The organization made a brief statement citing an active investigation but that Potter was on "standard administrative leave."

-Note: Update: On Wednesday, a prosecutor in Minneapolis announced that Kim Potter will be charged with second-degree manslaughter.
-This news comes just a day after Potter and the police chief at the Brooklyn Center Police Department both resigned.
-In the aftermath of Potter shooting and killing 20-year-old Daunte Wright, protestors have demanded justice for his death.
-According to the New York Times, the Bureau of Criminal Apprehension in Minneapolis arrested Potter on Wednesday morning where she was booked into Hennepin County Jail.